-Cervical cancer is the fifth most common cancer in women in the world.
-About 471,000 new cases occur each year.
+Cervical cancer is the fifth most common cancer of women in the world.
+About 471,000 new cases occur each year in the US.
 A woman dies of cervical cancer about every two minutes.

 I. Risk Factors for Cervical Cancer

 Human papillomavirus infection (HPV).
-The most important risk factor for developing cancer of the cervix is HPV infection.
-Most people are infected by HPV.
-But the bodies of most of those who are infected destroy the virus.
+The most important risk factor for developing cancer of the cervix is HPV.
+Most people have HPV.
+But the bodies of most of those destroy the virus.
 Researchers think that women must be infected by HPV before they get cervical cancer.

 Family history of cervical cancer.
 The risk of cervical cancer is two to three times higher if a mother or sister had the disease.

 Smoking.
-Women who smoke are about twice as likely to develop cervical cancer as those who don’t smoke.
+Women who smoke are about twice as likely to get cervical cancer as those who don’t smoke.

 These Also Increase Risk

 Number of sexual partners.
-Women who have sex with more partners (male or female) are more likely to develop cervical cancer.
+Women who have sex with more partners (male or female) are more likely to get cervical cancer.

 HIV infection.
-Women who are infected with HIV are more likely to develop cervical cancer.
+Women with HIV are more likely to get cervical cancer.

 Chlamydia infection.
-Infection with Chlamydia, a common bacterium spread by sexual contact, increases the risk of cancer of the cervix.
+Infection with Chlamydia, a common bacterium spread by sex, increases the risk of cancer of the cervix.

 Birth control pills.
-The risk of developing cervical cancer increases the longer a woman takes birth control pills.
-However, it decreases after the pills are no longer taken.
+The risk of getting cervical cancer increases the longer a woman takes birth control pills.
+But it decreases after the pills are no longer taken.

 Having three or more births.
-Women who have have given birth to three or more children have an increased risk of developing cervical cancer.
+Women who have have given birth to three or more children have an increased risk of getting cervical cancer.